 A hospital could be held liable for negligence if it failed to make reasonable inquiring during the hiring process of staff.
 This may include keeping an individual on staff even when the hospital knew they were untrained or incompetent.

-A hospital has a duty to ensure there is enough medical staff on hand, at all times to ensure quality care.
-If the facility is understaffed, and a patient was harmed because of this, they may be liable.
+A hospital has a duty to ensure there is enough medical staff on hand at all times to provide quality care.
+If the facility is understaffed and a patient was harmed because of this, they may be liable.

-In general, hospitals will inform patients on the admission forms that the doctor is not their employee.
+In general, hospitals will inform patients that the doctor is not their employee on the admission forms.
 If you believed the doctor was an employee of the hospital, the facility could be liable.